Guitar for Kids

 Inspired by the organic beauty and honesty of acoustic instruments, every Cordoba is lightweight, responsive, and a direct descendant of the Spanish tradition.

-In addition to producing the world’s finest nylon string guitars, Cordoba carries the best student guitars for the beginning player on the market today.
+In addition to producing the world’s finest nylon string guitars, Cordoba carries the among best guitars for kids on the market today.

-These exceptionally well-made guitars offer even the youngest students a well-made, attractive instrument that is appropriate for their size, easy on their fingers and fun to play!
+These exceptionally well-made guitars for kids offer even the youngest students a well-made, attractive instrument that is appropriate for their size, easy on their fingers and fun to play!

 The Best Student Ukulele Value

 Includes everything you need to begin playing the ukulele.
 This all-in-one uke pack includes a rugged nylon denier gig bag, simple to use pitch pipe to keep your instrument in tune.

 The concert size student ukulele is completely handmade.